Less How it Looks, More How it Feels

 It didn't.

 That's the trap so many of us are living in.
 The perfectly curated life.
 The polished exterior.
 The grinding toward success while the inside quietly decays.
-And I'm not here to shame that — I lived it for years.
-But I am here to tell you there's another way.

-There's a book called Rushing Women's Syndrome by Libby Weaver that hit me hard.
-The premise is simple: women are conditioned to constantly care for and nurture everyone else — and it is destroying our health.
+Women are conditioned to constantly care for and nurture everyone else — and it is destroying our health.

+There's a book called Rushing Women's Syndrome by Libby Weaver that breaks this down hard.
 When you're always doing for others, you literally cannot be in your own body.
 You can't feel what you're feeling.
 You can't hear what your body is trying to tell you.

 This is where somatic healing comes in.
 Somatics — the practice of healing through the body — is finally getting the attention it deserves.
-Because here's what we now know: trauma doesn't just live in the mind.
+Because trauma doesn't just live in the mind.
 It lives in the body.
 It gets trapped there when we're frozen in fear, unable to move, unable to process.
-The Body Keeps the Score breaks this down like nothing else — it's essentially the bible of understanding how the body holds what the mind won't face.

 About a year and a half ago I was doing CrossFit and Orangetheory five to seven days a week.
 I thought I was taking care of myself.
-What I was actually doing was running from myself.

 So I paused my gym membership for a month.
 And instead of working out, I sat on my bathroom floor.
 I put oil on my legs.
-I used a Gua Sha stone — a beyonce stone, a traditional Chinese healing mineral known for restoring energy, improving circulation, and releasing toxins — and I slowly worked it up and down my muscles.
+I used a Gua Sha stone — a traditional Chinese healing mineral known for restoring energy, improving circulation, and releasing toxins — and I slowly worked it up and down my muscles.

 I have extremely muscular legs.
 I played rugby.
 The boys team called me the bus because three girls couldn't take me down.
-And for years I was proud of that.
-Until I realized — I used that strength to not feel anything.
+And for years I was proud of that — until I realized I used that strength to not feel anything.

 That month on the bathroom floor?
 I believe it's part of why I got pregnant shortly after.
 I stopped overriding my body.
 I let it rest.
 I let it feel.